apache/camel-examples/resume-api/resume-api-fileset-wal/README.md

 While running the demo, note how the application performs the recovery prior to starting the execution.

-*Note*: it assumes docker-compose will create the containers using its default name pattern.
+*Note*: it assumes docker compose will create the containers using its default name pattern.
 If that's not the case, please adjust the names accordingly.